-Looking back at that initial morning I realise that my impression of Ahmedabad was incomplete.
+Looking back at that initial morning I realize that my impression of Ahmedabad was incomplete.
 The spaces I walked that morning were intentionally boring.
-Fortunately the group had a couple days to explore the city.
+Fortunately, the group had a couple days to explore the city.
 We would have the opportunity to visit Gandhi’s Ashram, shop at a market, meet with local activists, and eventually see the different shanty towns that existed throughout the city.
 It turns out Ahmedabad was a much more complex place than I initially considered.
 So what does that mean for global citizenship?
 I guess it is important to make an effort to challenge what we believe to be true.
 To try and develop a personal understanding of the spaces we encounter by exploring and trying new things on a meaningful level.
 This GCELE certainly provided this opportunity for me.